bitcoin-sv/spv-wallet-docs/spv-wallet/transactions/README.md

 # Transactions

 ## Diagram

 ![Transaction Lifecycle](transaction_lifecycle.png "transaction_lifecycle")

-Bux supports both types on transactions: outgoing and [incoming](incoming_transaction.md)
+SPV Wallet supports both types on transactions: outgoing and [incoming](incoming_transaction.md)

-Process of creation of a transaction in Bux consists of 4 stages:
+Process of creation of a transaction in SPV Wallet consists of 4 stages:

 1. Creation of a Draft Transaction
 2. Finalize transaction
 3. Record Transaction